 Never be afraid to say “No” to the things that you don’t want to do.
 Stay in your comfort zone.
 Be responsible and know your limits.
 College can truly be a fun experience, but it’s good to keep in mind a few tips to keep you and others safe over the years.
 Stray away from the crowds that are unsettling, and surround yourself with people who want the best for you always.

 College can be both a fun and an intimidating experience for everyone, which it’s why it’s important to go into every social experience with an open mind but a few tips alongside you.
 Whether you find yourself at a large urban university or a small rural scene, remember, have fun, be safe and be true to yourself!

 Rejections, acceptances, and waitlist are all an essential part of the college process.
 Many of us will face one of these decisions in our path towards a college education.
-Now while you may juggle a combination of the three, it is critical on how you handle these decisions.
-In this blog, I’m going to give you a list of ideas that can help you cope with the hardest of these potential results: rejections and waitlist.
+Now while you may juggle a combination of the three, it is critical how you handle these decisions.
+In this blog, I’m going to give you a list of ideas that can help you cope with the hardest of these potential results: rejections and waitlists.
 Believe me or not but each option has its pros and cons depending on the person and their situation.
 Let’s dive in!

 The Collateral Beauty Behind Rejection